rackerlabs/technical-blog/content/blog/2021/2021-02-17-machine-learning-accelerating-your-model-deployment-part-one/index.md

 Relationship Builder, and Practice Manager of Data Science & Engineering at Rackspace Onica.
 His passion is in the data, artificial intelligence, and machine learning areas.
-He also loves promoting AWS data and ML services through webinars and events and passing his knowledge onto others.
+He also loves promoting AWS data and ML services through webinars and events and passing his knowledge onto others."
 published: true
 authorIsRacker: true
+categories:
+    - General
+    - AWS
 metaTitle: "Machine learning: Accelerating your model deployment&mdash;Part one"
 metaDescription: "Leading companies have begun to use machine learning and artificial intelligence to learn from this data and harness it for predictive analytics.
 This shift,